-Introduction to the concepts and systems of cost determination.
-Emphasis is placed on translating cost concepts into a military environment and relating them to pertinent his course analyzes federal fiscal policy with emphasis on resource decision making for ational defense.
-The roles of principal budget process participants are examined. xecutive especially DoD and OMB and congressional budget processes are assessed to dicate how national security policy is implemented through fiscal policy.
-Spending for ational security is tracked from budget submission through budget resolution, athorization and appropriation.
-Budget formulation, negotiation, and execution rategies are evaluated to indicate the dynamics of executive-legislative competition ver resource allocation priorities.
+This course analyzes federal policy-making with emphasis on resource decision making for national defense.
+The roles of principal budget process participants are examined.
+Executive, especially in DoD and OMB, and congressional budget processes are assessed to indicate how national security policy is implemented through resource allocation.
+Spending for national security policy is tracked from budget submission through resolution, authorization and appropriation.
+Budget formulation, negotiation, and execution strategies are evaluated to indicate the dynamics of executive-legislative competition over resource allocation priorities.